dotnet/docs-aspire/docs/whats-new/preview-6.md

 ### Dashboard authentication

-The biggest user facing change this release is the addition of authentication to the dashboard.
+The biggest user-facing change this release is the addition of authentication to the dashboard.

 Data displayed in the dashboard can be sensitive.
 For example, configuration can include secrets in environment variables, and telemetry can include sensitive runtime data.
 To protect this data, the dashboard now requires authentication, even when running in your local development environment.

 :::image type="content" source="media/preview-6/login.png" lightbox="media/preview-6/login.png" alt-text=".NET Aspire dashboard login page":::

-If you run your .NET Aspire apps from Visual Studio or the C# Dev Kit for Visual Studio Code then you'll never see the login page.
+If you run your .NET Aspire apps from Visual Studio or the C# Dev Kit for Visual Studio Code, then you'll never see the login page.
 Aspire tooling has been updated to log you in automatically.
-Nice!

 If you run your .NET Aspire apps from the command line, you'll need to login the first time you access the dashboard.
 The required token is printed in console output, so copy and paste it into the login page and click Login.
 A persistent auth cookie is saved to the browser.
 Hopefully you won't need to see the login page often.